Bionic535/NewsBuddy/README.md

 In order for the app to pick up the article you wish to be summarized please click on the open tab before running the shortcut, This works 100% with chrome and chromium based browsers.

-## Uninstall

-When uninstalling please delete the NewsBuddy folder in AppData/Roaming, this is used to store your api key locally, I am working to allow the program to delete that folder when uninstalled